spryker/docker-sdk/docs/02-development-usage/06-running-tests.md

 Docker SDK allows you to run application in an environment configured for testing.

-In the testing mode, docker/sdk generates an environment file and a set of containers designed for testing.
+In the testing mode, docker/sdk generates an environment file and a set of containers configured for testing.
 For example, the environment does not have SSL encryption, there is no scheduler container, but the webdriver container is present.

 ### How do I run tests in the testing mode?

-To run tests, you need to run the test mode and run the `codecept run` command in a CLI container.
+To run tests, you need to run Codeception in a CLI container.

-There are several ways to do that:
+There are several ways to do that.

 #### Running tests with all containers in testing mode

 To run tests with all containers in testing mode:

-1. Restart all containers in the testing mode:
+1. Restart all containers in testing mode:

 ```bash
 docker/sdk up -t